rshashik/ui-security/readme.md

 # sample response

-For example as per below configuration Desigation in readoly , Delete button is disabled and Cancel button is hidden for the user.
+For example as per below configuration Desigation in readoly , Delete button is hidden and save button is disabled and salary is blurred.

 ```
 [